Kami/libcloud-drivers/docs/getting_started.md

 # Run a node through a single lifecycle.
 driver.list_nodes()
 node = driver.create_node(name='mynode',
                           size=size,
                           location=location,
                           image=image)
 driver.list_nodes()
 node.destroy()
 ```

+There are a couple examples in the test area of the GitHub repository
+for this driver.
+You can also find general information on the Apache
+Libcloud website.

 Driver Status
 =============

-This driver is currently a prototype and of alpha quality.
-This
+This driver is currently a prototype and of beta quality.
+This driver
-driver should _not_ be used in production.
+is probably _not_ suitable for production.

-The driver is functionally complete, but may not work with all of the
+The driver is functionally complete and should work with all of the
-typical libcloud workflows.
-These will be verified as tests are added
-to the code base.
+standard Libcloud workflows.
+Problems encountered when using the
+driver should be reported via the StratusLab support mailing list.

 In detail, the following functions have working implementations:
 * `list_images`: list all valid images in Marketplace
 * `list_locations`: list of sections in configuration file
 * `list_sizes`: list of standard machine instance types
 * `create_node`: start a virtual machine
+* `deploy_node`: start a VM and run a script (see notes below)
 * `destroy_node`: terminate a virtual machine
 * `list_nodes`: list of active virtual machines
 * `create_volume`: create persistent disk